ChaptersEventsBlog

 Self-Assessment & Partner-Provided

 Offers an industry-accepted way to document what security controls exist in IaaS, PaaS, and SaaS services.
-It provides a set of Yes/No questions a cloud consumer and cloud auditor may wish to ask of a cloud provider to ascertain their compliance to the CSA Cloud Controls Matrix (CCM).
+It provides a set of Yes/No/NA questions and space to justify the response a cloud consumer and cloud auditor may wish to ask of a cloud provider to ascertain their compliance to the Cloud Controls Matrix (CCM).